 Don’t you love herbs?
-The aroma of their leaves are divine!
+The aroma of their leaves is divine!
 I miss having them in the garden during the late fall and winter and am so anxious to plant them in the spring!

 A container herb garden begins with a pretty container!